Inari Medical

 Acquisition in 1998

-Groupe Bertec Inc., founded in 1986 and based in L'Islet, Canada, specializes in the development and manufacturing of hospital beds and a range of medical equipment.
-The company focuses on designing high-quality beds, furniture, and various accessories tailored for hospital use.
-As a subsidiary of Stryker Corporation, Groupe Bertec is committed to providing innovative solutions that enhance patient care and improve healthcare environments.
+Groupe Bertec Inc. is a Canadian company based in L'Islet, specializing in the development and manufacturing of hospital beds and medical equipment.
+Established in 1986, the company focuses on designing high-quality beds, furniture, and various accessories tailored for healthcare facilities.
+As a subsidiary of Stryker Corporation, Groupe Bertec emphasizes innovation and quality in its product offerings, catering to the needs of the medical industry.